ThunderStruct/MSCircularSlider/README.md

   - `secondHandleColor`: the second handle's color - default .darkGrey
   - `secondHandleImage`: the second handle's image - default nil
   - `secondHandleEnlargementPoints`: the number of points the second handle is larger than lineWidth - default 10
     - note: this property only applies to handles of types .largeCircle or .doubleCircle
   - `secondHandleHighlightable`: indicates whether the second handle should _highlight_ (becomes semitransparent) while being pressed - default true
   - `secondHandleRotatable`: specifies whether or not the second handle should rotate to always point outwards - default false
-  - `snapToLabels`: from the super class - overridden and made unavailable
+  - `snapToLabels`: indicates whether both handles should _snap_ to the nearest marker upon handle-release - default false - ~overridden and made unavailable~ _available in 1.3.0_
-  - `snapToMarkers`: from the super class - overriden and made unavailable
+  - `snapToMarkers`: findicates whether both handles should _snap_ to the nearest label upon handle-release - default false - ~overriden and made unavailable~ _available in 1.3.0_

 #### MSGradientCircularSlider
 Inherits from MSCircularSlider with the following differences